Staffing

 Mrs Keeler: Curriculum Leader

-Mrs Babbinghton - Singing
+Mrs Rimmington - Singing

-Mr Cavell - Woodwind
+Mr Cavell - Woodwind/Theory

-Mrs Dawson - Upper Strings
+Mrs Dennis - Upper Strings

 Mrs Roulson - Lower Strings

-Mr Linsley - Brass
+Mr Randall - Brass

 Miss Russell/Mr Lunn - Percussion